SirJonthe/xun/README.md

 See "Programming Manual for XERXES(tm) B (XB)" for technical details about the programming language.

 #### XDB
-XDB (XERXES Debugger) an external tool that is a binary debugger that executes a binary step by step.
+XDB (XERXES Debugger) is an external tool and binary debugger that executes a binary step by step.
 The debugger has an option for a terminal-based UI where the used can see the program, stack, and register values as the program executes.

 ## Building